Dr. Marcoux-Boriack, DVM

 When she is here at the clinic, her passions include client education, preventive medicine, and surgery.
 God allows her to serve clients by helping to strengthen the bond between a family and their beloved pets, ensuring that those pets stay happy and healthy throughout their lives.
 It is truly an honor for her to be able to serve clients and their furry family members!

-Her husband and she have been blessed with three beautiful children, a girl, two boys and a dog named Reagan.
+Her husband and she have been blessed with three beautiful children, a girl, and two boys.

 Samantha